MarcelloMuy/ci-milestone-p2/README.md

 ### Instructions button:
   ![Instructions button preview](./assets/images/instructions-gif.gif)

-  - The instructions button when clicked generates paragraphs containing the instructions of the game and a close button.
+  - When clicked, the instructions button generates paragraphs containing the instructions of the game and a close button.
 It will also hide itself from the page displaying only the content.
   - The paragraphs were created using template literals.
   - The close button has the same styling of the other buttons of the page, but it is smaller.
-When clicked the close button will hide all the content including itself and will unhide the instructions button.
+When clicked, the close button will hide all the content including itself and will unhide the instructions button.
   - If the instructions button is clicked a second time it will skip the process of generating new content and unhide the content already created.

 ### Feedback button: